Bank of America management offers optimistic outlook on economy, reserves

 "We see an accelerating recovery," Chief Executive Brian Moynihan said on a call with analysts.

+Some of this was already evident in Bank of America's first-quarter results.
+The second-largest U.S. bank was able to "release" $2.7 billion worth of funds it had set aside for loans that might go bad, because of an improving outlook.

-Bank of America expects to continue releasing reserves as the economy improves this year, Chief Financial Officer Paul Donofrio said.
-That is based on a view that U.S. economic output will return to pre-pandemic levels and employment levels will improve, Donofrio said.
+Bank of America expects to release more reserves in the coming quarters as the economy improves, Chief Financial Officer Paul Donofrio said.

-In addition to results, Bank of America announced a $25-billion share repurchase program – its first since the Federal Reserve lifted limits on buybacks and dividends due to the pandemic.
+However, low interest rates and declining balances put a dent in the income Bank of America earns from traditional lending during the first quarter.
+Its results were also muddied by $800 million in unusual expenses for compensation, real estate and taxes.

 Overall, Bank of America reported $7.6 billion, or 86 cents per share, in profits for the first quarter, more than double the $3.5 billion, or 40 cents per share in the year-ago period.

-Excluding reserve releases and unusual costs, the figure was more like 67 cents for the most recent period, according to Oppenheimer analyst Chris Kotowski.
+Excluding reserve releases and one-off costs, the figure was more like 67 cents for the most recent period, according to Oppenheimer analyst Chris Kotowski.

 Analysts had been expecting 66 cents per share, on average, according to Refinitiv.